-Results for both experiments indicate an incline in performance.
-As can be seen in figure 3, it proved useful to limit mutation, as random trials usually ended up in organisms with lower fitness than generations created using different settings.
-Test NoMutation is used as a benchmark, needed because of noise in the evaluation, by setting the mutationrate to zero.
+Results for both experiments indicate an increase in performance, indicating that by learning the walk is optimized.
+As can be seen in figure 3 (Mutation versus Crossover), it proved useful to limit mutation, as random trials usually ended up in organisms with lower fitness than generations created using different settings.
+The test NoMutation is used as a benchmark, needed because of noise in the evaluation, by setting the Mutation rate to zero.
 This ensures that each generation contained only exact copies of the very first organism.
 Its low performance at generation 0 can be explained by this noise as well, as the first generation contained only copies of the initial organism.
-Although setting transmission-, crossover- and mutationrate equal resulted in nearly the same performance, setting crossover-rate relatively high resulted in higher fitness.
+Although setting Transmission, Crossover and Mutation rate equal resulted in nearly the same performance, setting the Crossover rate relatively high resulted in higher fitness.

-The fitness function makes it so that performance in the second experiment can not be directly compared to the first experiment, however, the respective relative increases in performance can be compared.
+The performance in the second experiment cannot be directly compared to the first experiment; however, the relative increases in performance can be compared.
 The second experiment shows a more steady increase in performance.
-This can be explained by the complexity of the task: The chance that a mutation improves performance in just the task of walking forward is higher than it improving performance in multiple subtasks, all of which contribute to the total fitness of the organism.
+This can be explained by the complexity of the task: The chance that a mutation improves performance in just the task of walking forward is higher than this mutation improves performance in multiple subtasks simultaneously.
 Results indicate that the selected method and chosen parameter settings improve mean performance of the generation over time and will continue to do so.